Also known as:

 Threat Summary:

-A BirdLife 'restricted-range' species.
-The species may always have been rare, but human activity for possibly several hundred years have affected it adversely.
-Remains threatened by clearance and non-regeneration of licurí palm, and hunting for food was evidently also serious in the past.
+A BirdLife ‘restricted-range’ species.
+The species may always have been rare but human activity has adversely affected it, possibly for several hundred years.
+Remains threatened by clearance and non-regeneration of licurà palm, and hunting for food was evidently also serious in the past.
 Trapping for trade, although illegal, is an ever-present danger.

 Range: